 In 2004, University of Virginia researchers were amazed at their ability to strengthen memory in subjects—simply by stimulating the Vagus Nerve.

-Fast forward to the present, researchers are now studying how vibrational vagus nerve stimulation can positively affect so many other aspect of our heath including:
+Fast forward to the present, researchers are now studying how vagal nerve exercises can positively affect so many other aspect of our heath including:

 This ongoing vagus nerve research is so exciting because with each new study unlocks ways we can positively affect our own health — if we know how.

-I’m going to teach you several more ways to do just that in upcoming sections — including exactly how to turn on your body’s feel good chemicals.
+I’m going to teach you several more vagal nerve exercises using sound do just that in upcoming sections — including exactly how to turn on your body’s feel good chemicals.

 But first, I want to tell you about one more REALLY important aspect of your body’s healing system that every person needs to know — the importance of vagal tone.

-Now that you have a better understanding of your vagus nerve and your nervous system, let’s discuss how your vagal tone plays a role in your body.
+Now that you have a better understanding of your vagus nerve and your nervous system, let’s discuss the role vagal tone plays in your body.

-Your vagal tone is a measure of the amount of information flowing from the brainstem area to your heart —helping to regulate it.
+Vagal tone is a measure of the amount of information flowing from the brainstem area to your heart—helping to regulate it.

 It determines how fast your body shifts from your sympathetic nervous system back to your parasympathetic system.